rmdm/viny/README.md

 viny
 ====

-`viny` is a tiny functional-style validator.
+`viny` is a tiny functional validator.

 Example
 =======